rmpasswd/DevOps-Learning-Path/Docker.md

 => this will _start_ an nginx server(default port 80).
 But in browser _localhost:80_ will not work.
 We need to forward ports from inside Docker instance _to_ our host machine.

 `docker run -p 5000:80 nginx`
-This is expose host's 5000 port to the docker nginx instance's 80 port
+connect host's local port 5000 to the exposed internal port 80

 `docker ps`
 this is a 'task manager' for docker.
 Shows running instances.